 Stephen Farthing (Editor), 1001 paintings you must see before you die, London, 2007, (colour illus.).

-John O'Neill (United States of America) (Editor in Chief), Barbara Cavaliere (United States of America) (Editor), Anselm Kiefer - Works on Paper in the Metropolitan Museum of Art, New York, 1998, 62 (illus.). fig.no.
+John O'Neill (Editor in Chief) and Barbara Cavaliere (Editor), Anselm Kiefer - works on paper in the Metropolitan Museum of Art, New York, 1998, 62 (illus.). fig.no.
 17